Autonomous Robots Lab

 By summarizing any of the sections 26.3-26.6 and making a relevant ~10-slides presentation you can get a 5% grade improvement.

-of the sections 26.3-26.6 and making a relevant ~20-slides presentation you can get a 7.5% grade improvement.
+By summarizing any two of the sections 26.3-26.6 and making a relevant ~20-slides presentation you can get a 7.5% grade improvement.

 Form of the Report: 1.
 Brief presentation overviewing the relevant topics.
 Presentation to take place in class.